andrewwillette/andrewwillette.com/server/blog/posts/simpledockerdeploys.md

 }
 ```

 The terraform script also includes details for an ssh key.
-This is a public-key associated with a private-key on my local machine; this SSH connection comes into play later.
+This is a public-key associated with a private-key on my local machine, the SSH connection comes into play later.
 Port ingress/egress rules are also declared for ssh, http, and https.

 Executing `terraform plan` and `terraform apply` with the above script defined in the current directory as `website.tf` will deploy the EC2 instance into AWS.